snowdj/pixyll/_posts/2016-08-29-Bayesian-Statistics.md

 ‣ discrete case: ratio of the likelihoods of the observed data under the two hypotheses

 ‣ continuous case: ratio of the marginal likelihoods

+####　interpreting the Bayes factor BF[H1 : H2]

+Jeffreys (1961) Evidence against H2

+1 to 3 　Not worth　a bare mention

+3 to 20　Positive

+30 to 150 Strong

+> 150　 Very strong

+ a